GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/triaxialDriver/Example.rst

 Inspecting results
 ---------------------------------

-The simulation results are saved in a text file, which is named as ``simulationResults.txt``.
+The simulation results are saved in a text file, named ``simulationResults.txt``.
-This output file is format with a brief header to mark the meaning of each column.
+This output file has a brief header explaining the meaning of each column.
 Each row corresponds to one timestep of the driver, starting from initial conditions in the first row.

 .. code:: sh